swiftlang/swift-evolution/proposals/NNNN-observability.md

 ### `ObservedChanges` and `ObservedValues`

 The two included asynchronous sequences provide access to transactions based on a `TrackedProperties` instance or to changes based on a key path, respectively.
 The two sequences have slightly different semantics.
+Both of these asynchronous sequences are intended for primary use by non-UI systems.

 The `ObservedChanges` sequence is the result of calling `changes(for:isolatedTo:)` on an observable type and passing one or more key paths as a `TrackedProperties` instance.
 The isolating actor that you pass (or the main actor, by default) determines how changes are coalesced.
 Any changes between suspension points on the isolating actor, whether to one property or multiple properties, only provide a single transaction event.
 Sequence elements are `ObservedChange` instances, which you can query to see if a _specific_ property has changed.
 When the observed type is `Sendable`, an `ObservedChange` also includes the observed subject, in order to simplify accessing the updated properties.